 Bet You Cant and Once There Were Giants were included in the UK SATS booklist for many years.
 Wake Up Mr. B! was commended for the Kate Greenaway Medal 1988.
 Rosies Babies (written by Martin Waddell) was also shortlisted for the Kate Greenaway Medal in 1990.
 Night Night, Cuddly Bear and Ten in the Bed both won the Oppenheim Toy Portfolio Award in 2001 and 2002 respectively.
 Jamie and Angus (written by Anne Fine) won the Boston Globe Horn Book Award 2003.

 Recent work includes The Boy on the Bus and Jamie and Angus Together, both 2007, as well as Princess, Fairy and Jamie and Angus Forever in 2009.

 Dinosaur Dig!
 (2011, UK Nosy Crow, USA Candlewick) is her bestselling book featuring dinosaurs and diggers.
 The sequel Dinosaur Zoom!
-(2012) received rave reviews and sales success both in the UK and internationally and will be followed in 2014 by Dinosaur Rescue!
+(2012) and Dinosaur Rescue!
+(2104) received rave reviews and sales success both in the UK and internationally and were followed in 2014 by Dinosaur Rocket! in 2015.